 Pool Safety Reminders

 - Swim suits (typically nylon or lycra) must be worn by all swimmers for hygiene and safety of all pool visitors.
-Street wear, and especially underwear, isn't suitable for pool use as they can contaminate the pool with dirt and bacteria
+Street wear, especially underwear, isn't suitable for pool use because they can contaminate the pool with dirt and bacteria

 - Swim diapers must be worn by all non-toilet-trained users

 - Children must be supervised while in the water.
-It is required that adults remain within arm’s length of infants and toddlers and keep a watchful eye on children at all times
+Adults must remain within arm’s length of infants and toddlers and keep a watchful eye on children at all times

-- Do not bring food, drink, gum or tobacco into the pool
+- Food, drink, gum or tobacco may NOT be brought into the pool